cyber-valley/cvland/pages/magic forest.md

 - tags:: cyber valley, permaculture, tech, cv.alnd
 - scalable, sustainable, multipurpose ecosystem regeneration
 - idea that combining thoughtful set of species in one ecosystem is very efficient form of sustainability
+- think of the list of species as menu from which you can assemble magic forest specifically adopted to you climate and needs
+- an example of such adaptation is [[highland magic]] - default system for cyber valley -
 - 1 phase: bootstrap ecosystem
-	- basic [[magic forest]] ecosystem canvas with focus on survival reserve
+	- basic ecosystem canvas with focus on survival reserve
 	- regenerate lifecycles
 	- building soil
 	- develops in several years